AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/set-up-system-admin.md

 ---
 # Set up System Admin {#set-up-system-admin}

+## Create a Product Profile {#create-a-product-profile}

 Text

-Once you're added as a Marketo System Admin to the (the? an?)
-Adobe org, there are a few steps you need to take to complete the setup.
+Once you're added as a Marketo System Admin to an Adobe org, there are a few steps you need to take to complete the setup.

-1. In the email you receive (how do they receive this?), click **Get Started**.
+1. After your Adobe org is established, the designated System Admin will receive a welcome email.
+In that email, click **Get Started**.

 PICC

 1. Enter Adobe Identy?
+LINK TO EXISTING DOC - IF SET UP SKIP TO STEP ?

 PICC